mmkobylin/tech_challenge/README.md

 ## Original Wireframing

 I am attaching an original wireframing in the resources/wireframing folder.
 I created them using balamiq.cloud wireframing software.
 Some minor stylistic choices have been dictated by my objective for accessibility, or else by the nature of the programming language I have used.
+In addition, original layout of scores had only '+' button.
+I decided to add '-' to make it more visiually symetrical, but also to in case of an accidental click to '+' field.

+## Limitations

+I made limit of 10 characters for input to not change CSS layout.
+I also made maximum of 11 points for a score, as in regular ping pong first to reach 11 points wins the game.

 ## License